theninthsky/client-side-rendering/README.md

 _Please note that other types of assets can be preloaded the same way (like stylesheets)._

-This way, the browser is able to fetch the page-related script **in parallel** with render-critical assets:
+This way, the browser is able to fetch the page-related script chunk **in parallel** with render-critical assets:

 ![With Async Preload](images/with-async-preload.png)